-The Neighborhood Change Map identifies places where demographic change, in the absence of policy intervention, risks exacerbating AFFH-related challenges while also presenting an opportunity to advance several AFFH objectives, particularly with policy intervention.3 The map captures both substantial racial/ethnic demographic change (growth in the non-Hispanic white share of the population) and economic demographic change (growth in the share of highincome households), as well as markers of disproportionate housing need (rising median rents).
+The Neighborhood Change Map identifies places where demographic change, in the absence of policy intervention, risks exacerbating AFFH-related challenges while also presenting an opportunity to advance several AFFH objectives, particularly with policy intervention.3 The map captures both substantial racial/ethnic demographic change (growth in the non-Hispanic white share of the population) and economic demographic change (growth in the share of high-income households), as well as markers of disproportionate housing needs (rising median rents and the home value/income percentile gap).

-The map's overarching objective is to inform policies which seek to stabilize neighborhood choice in places that are undergoing or have undergone substantial demographic change, and thus have the potential for advancing the AFFH objectives of (1) racial and economic integration, and (2) increasing access to opportunity - but are at risk of experiencing losses in the historic population of people of color (POC) and/or low-income residents, thus providing the opportunity to advance the AFFH goal of (3) addressing disproportionate housing needs through displacement prevention.
+The map's overarching objective is to inform policies which seek to stabilize neighborhood choice in places that are undergoing or have undergone substantial demographic change, and thus have the potential for advancing the AFFH objectives of (1) racial and economic integration, but are at risk of experiencing losses in the historic population of people of color (POC) and/or low-income residents, thus providing the opportunity to advance the AFFH goal of (2) addressing disproportionate housing needs through displacement prevention.
 In particular, the map seeks to inform policies which achieve the following goals: